NHS dental charges from 1 April 2019

 health costs (HC11), which is available from Jobcentre Plus offices and NHS dentists, or

-For further information on NHS dental services and dental charges, see the leaflet NHS dental services in England or the dental services section of the NHS Choices website (www.nhs.uk), or ask your primary care trust for help.
+For further information on NHS dental services and dental charges, see the leaflet NHS dental services in England or the dental services section of the NHS Choices website (www.nhs.uk), or ask your local NHS Area Team for help.